xmtp/xmtp-dot-org/docs/farhack.md

 **Metadata**

 To build a Frame with XMTP, you must first add XMTP metadata.
-This is done following the specifications of [OpenFrames](https://www.openframes.xyz).

 ```jsx
 const addMetaTags = (client: string, version?: string) => {